hiero-ledger/hiero-sdk-java/examples/README.md

 for configuring the logging.
 If the `SDK_LOG_LEVEL` is not set, it will default to `SILENT`.
 Important pre-requisite to see logs: set simple logger log level to same level as the `SDK_LOG_LEVEL`, for example via VM options: `-Dorg.slf4j.simpleLogger.log.org.hiero=trace`.

+For hook-related examples (like `AddHooksToAccountExample`), you also need to set the `HOOK_CONTRACT_ID` variable:
+- In our examples we use a bytecote from a specific smart contract which can be found in `/contracts/HieroHookContract.sol`.
+- Note: Hook functionality may not be available on all networks.
+The example will demonstrate the configuration even if hooks are not supported.

 Therefore, the format of the configuration file should be as follows: